 Let’s sum up the estimations phase.
 We started from the team composition – we used canvas and tools for selecting all the components of a Design System.
 We conducted prioritization and wrote down the list of people responsible for creating them.
 Then, we asked our Project Manager to set up agile workflow based on Microsoft VSTS (but of course, we can use Jira or other workflow software).
 We created a backlog by means of user stories and a roadmap – we used the Gantt chart tool to plan each sprint.
 Finally, we got a green light from our client and started creating the Design System.
 However, this phase will be discussed in more detail in the next part of the articles on a Design System.
 Stay tuned!

 This is the third part of a series of articles describing a Design System.
-The first part (The truth about design system — benefits and weaknesses) can be found here and you can also read about our Research phase here.
+The first part can be found here: The truth about design system — benefits and weaknesses.
+You can also read about our Research phase here.
 The fourth part can be found here: Use case.

 Have you got experience with a Design System?
 Share your thoughts!